vipulraheja/coedit/README.md

 ```
 sh train/train_coedit_xl.sh
 ```
-The `CoEdIT-large` and `CoEdIT-xxl` models can be trained by makking the corresponding changes to this script.
+The `CoEdIT-large` and `CoEdIT-xxl` models can be trained by making the corresponding changes to this script.

 ## Models